 Giving your child almonds in moderation every day does not carry any risk.
 However, you should find out if your child is allergic to nuts.

-- A family history of nut allergies makes your child vulnerable to reactions, which can also turn life-threatening.
+- A family history of nut allergies can make your child vulnerable to reactions, which can also turn life-threatening.

 - Almonds can be hard for babies to chew on and pose a risk of choking.

-- Eating too many almonds can cause gastrointestinal problems and abdominal bloating as the body will be required to process significant amounts of dietary fibre.
+- Eating too many almonds can cause gastrointestinal problems such as abdominal bloating as the body will be required to process significant amounts of dietary fibre.

 How to Include Almonds in Your Baby’s Food

-Eating raw almonds can be difficult for young children, but there are quite a few other ways in which you can ensure your baby gets her daily quota of almonds.
-You can soak the almonds in water overnight and then peel them before crushing into a fine powder or paste.
-You can then use these in different recipes.
+Eating raw almonds can be difficult for young children, but there are other ways in which you can ensure your baby gets his daily quota of almonds.
+You can soak the almonds in water overnight and peel them before crushing them into a fine powder or paste.
+You can then use them in different recipes.